 - The continuation of the work of the ELSA.
-We now have 4 ELSA trained members of staff who are available to work with the pupils.
+We now have four ELSA trained members of staff who are available to work with the pupils.
 They are able to provide emotional support in order to raise standards of attainment.
-The Lead ELSA is also a trained Relax Kids coach - To extend Computing resources and support available to parents/carers of pupils entitled to the Pupil Premium Grant.
-Laptops and iPads are now specifically available to the pupils with an entitlement to PPG and a member of teaching staff will be offering sessions to pupils and family members in order to encourage learning at home - Mud Buster Programme.
-We offer a 10 week programme based on the Forest School approach to support Year 1 pupils.
-Staff identify pupils who are presenting with issues that they feel could be supported by attending the programme

-- A member of staff is available for a 'drop in' session on a Friday afternoon or by appointment.
+The Lead ELSA is also a trained Relax Kids coach. - Mud Buster Programme.
+We offer a 10-week programme based on the Forest School approach to support Year 1 pupils.
+Staff identify pupils who are presenting with issues that they feel could be supported by attending the programme. - The Lead ELSA is available for a 'drop in' session on a Friday afternoon by appointment.
 She can support and help parents/carers with concerns and queries and is able to signpost them to where they will be able to get further support - Letterbox Gang for Year 1 pupils.
-The monthly Letterbox packs bridges the transitions from Year 1 in to Year 2 and is a way of getting books and educational resources into the homes of Pupil Premium (FSM) pupils - Book Worms We have a group of volunteers from the community who give at least an hour a week to listen to children read.
-Pupils entitled to PPG are a target group for this additional support - Parents/Carers of EYFS pupils entitled to FSM PPG attended informal discussions to seek their views on any other areas of support that they feel would be useful.
-As a result of the discussions the following benefits are now available: - a voucher to enable parents/carers to obtain a photograph of their child in the Christmas Play - vouchers issued for use during Breakfast Week which takes place during Healthy School Week in February each year - a Breakfast Club for pupils who can arrive at school for 8.00 a.m. and benefit from a breakfast with their friends and a calm start to the day - a pack of Learning Resources for Pupils to use at home - Multisport Club as well as the opportunity to attend a range of clubs that are available to all pupils we ran a weekly Multi sports club for Pupils entitled to Pupil Premium Grant funding.
-A different sport is introduced each half term and parents/carers are invited to join in at the end of each half term
+The monthly Letterbox packs bridges the transitions from Year 1 into Year 2 and is a way of getting books and educational resources into the homes of Pupil Premium (FSM) pupils - Book Worms We have a group of volunteers from the community who give at least an hour a week to listen to children read.
+Pupils entitled to PPG are a target group for this additional support - Vouchers issued for use during Breakfast Week which takes place during Healthy School Week in February each year - A Breakfast Club for pupils who can arrive at school for 8.00 a.m. and benefit from a breakfast with their friends and a calm start to the day - Multisports Club as well as the opportunity to attend a range of clubs that are available to all pupils we run a weekly Multisports club for Pupils entitled to Pupil Premium Grant funding.
+A different sport is introduced each half term and parents/carers are invited to join in at the end of each half term.